Ashford (NYSEAMERICAN:AINC) Now Covered by StockNews.com

-Analysts at StockNews.com started coverage on shares of Ashford (NYSEAMERICAN:AINC – Get Rating) in a research report issued on Saturday.
-The brokerage set a “buy” rating on the financial services provider’s stock.
+StockNews.com assumed coverage on shares of Ashford (NYSEAMERICAN:AINC – Get Rating) in a report issued on Thursday morning.
+The brokerage issued a buy rating on the financial services provider’s stock.

-Separately, B. Riley reduced their target price on Ashford from $18.00 to $14.00 and set a “neutral” rating for the company in a report on Tuesday, March 21st.
+Separately, B. Riley lowered their price objective on Ashford from $18.00 to $14.00 and set a neutral rating for the company in a research report on Tuesday, March 21st.

-Several hedge funds and other institutional investors have recently added to or reduced their stakes in the business.
-Geode Capital Management LLC raised its position in Ashford by 5.4% during the fourth quarter.
-Geode Capital Management LLC now owns 17,369 shares of the financial services provider’s stock valued at $241,000 after purchasing an additional 883 shares in the last quarter.
-Vanguard Group Inc. increased its position in shares of Ashford by 5.6% during the 1st quarter.
-Vanguard Group Inc. now owns 81,717 shares of the financial services provider’s stock valued at $1,400,000 after purchasing an additional 4,314 shares during the last quarter.
-Finally, Uniplan Investment Counsel Inc. raised its holdings in shares of Ashford by 0.9% during the 3rd quarter.
-Uniplan Investment Counsel Inc. now owns 119,037 shares of the financial services provider’s stock valued at $1,604,000 after buying an additional 1,025 shares in the last quarter.
-14.24% of the stock is currently owned by hedge funds and other institutional investors.
+Hedge funds have recently modified their holdings of the stock.
+Geode Capital Management LLC boosted its stake in Ashford by 5.4% during the fourth quarter.
+Geode Capital Management LLC now owns 17,369 shares of the financial services provider’s stock worth $241,000 after acquiring an additional 883 shares in the last quarter.
+Vanguard Group Inc. increased its stake in Ashford by 5.6% in the first quarter.
+Vanguard Group Inc. now owns 81,717 shares of the financial services provider’s stock valued at $1,400,000 after purchasing an additional 4,314 shares in the last quarter.
+Finally, Uniplan Investment Counsel Inc. raised its holdings in shares of Ashford by 0.9% during the third quarter.
+Uniplan Investment Counsel Inc. now owns 119,037 shares of the financial services provider’s stock valued at $1,604,000 after purchasing an additional 1,025 shares during the period.
+Institutional investors own 14.24% of the company’s stock.

 About Ashford